Many people who work with stained

 decision to use lead came is the correct decision about 95% of the time.
 That is

-After discussing the clients' setting, desires, and constraints, one or
+After discussing the clients' setting, desires, privacy issues, budget,

 more initial

-likes and dislikes, I produce further versions of the design.
-This goes
+likes and dislikes, I produce further versions of the design, if

-of the design is set, it is printed out (small) on paper to aid in
+of the design is set, I print it out (small) on paper to aid me in

 creating a